Cleaning with Microfiber Cloth

 - No Bleach: It will degrade the fibers and make the cloth less absorbent and not as soft.

 - Avoid Heat: To avoid heat damage use cool to lukewarm water for washing.
-Line dry or use very low heat to machine dry.
+Line dry or use a no-heat fluff cycle to machine dry.

 - Never Iron: To avoid heat damage, never press microfiber with an iron, it will melt the synthetic fibers.